cambusa/Hooman.v2-Specifications/README.md

 It is possible to define an object language by imposing constraints on both complex values (structure constraints) and simple values (string validation using regular expressions and javascript assignment rules).

+For security, there cannot be two syntactic sections at the same time, one in the main document and the other in an included document.
+Instead, it is allowed that there are multiple syntactic sections in different included documents.

 ### Constraints on complex values

 Below ```hooman/syntax/structure``` path you can write the subdocument which is a mandatory template for what is outside the "hooman" branch.